Faculty and Staff

 Members of the Pen Bay Christian School faculty and staff have been selected on the basis of academic credentials, as well as their dedication to the goals of Christian education.
 All of our teachers have completed a college or graduate level teacher preparation program and are State of Maine Certified as well as being active members of a bible-believing church.

 Mrs. Wheelis holds a B.A. in Interdisciplinary Studies PK-8.
-She holds a Professional Teaching Certification K-8 through the State of Maine.
-She has teaching experience at several grade levels including Kindergarten.
-Her background includes studies in Early Literacy and Special Education, at the graduate level.
+She also holds a Professional Teaching Certification K-8 through the state of Maine.
+She has taught most grade levels K-6, including special education and intervention classes.
+Her background includes studies in early literacy and special education, at the graduate level.

 Cynthia Wallace, Administrator

 Born in Chicago, Cindy attended a Christian school from grade three through grade eight.
 She has always had a deep appreciation for what she learned about the Lord during that period and most of her Bible memorization is from that period of her life.
 She moved to Maine just prior to her twentieth birthday.
 She transferred from the University of Illinois to the University of Maine in Orono, eventually earning a B.A. in English.

 David and Cindy have been married for more than forty-nine years and live in the home they built in Friendship.
 As David and Cindy were not blessed with a family, she made the decision to spend her life with children in an elementary classroom.
 To obtain her K-8 teaching certification, she took the required teaching courses in the evening while working in classrooms as an associate teacher.
 In 1992, she earned her Master’s degree in Education, also through Orono.
 She loved being a teacher but retired in 2013 after thirty-five plus years.
 As she looks back on her life, she can now see how everything in her life has led her to this position.
 In March of 2014, she was serving on the Pen Bay Christian School Board and found herself being asked to become the school’s administrator.